pkp/learning-ojs/README.md

-Learning OJS 3: A Visual Guide to Open Journal Systems
+Learning OJS 3: A Visual, Task-Based Guide to Open Journal Systems

 Copyright: The Public Knowledge Project, 2016